bpswenson/warpsim/docs/committed_output.md

 1. timestamp
 2. LPId
+3. originating event src
-3. originating event uid
+4. originating event uid
-4. per-event output index
+5. per-event output index

 ## What this is (and isn’t)